 We also offer an option to regularly revise and maintain your contracts, advising you of changing legislation, HR trends and obligations – protecting your staff and your business now and in the future.

 A good employee handbook doesn’t just support the contract of employment.
 It’s an essential guide to working at your company and an introduction to the business’s unique culture and values.

 A good handbook supports the contract in setting out how employees are expected to conduct themselves, who they can turn to if they need support, and what they can expect from you as their employer or manager.
 It also provides information about everything from company policies to employee benefits to social arrangements.

-As one of the first tools businesses use to engage with new staff, it’s a vital document during the onboarding process and throughout the working relationship
+As one of the first tools businesses use to engage with new staff, the employee handbook is a vital document during the onboarding process and throughout the working relationship

 Every business is different, so no two company handbooks should be the same.
-Our consultants work closely with business owners and managers to produce handbooks that not only support the legal contract of employment, but also reflect the unique tone, personality, culture and values of your company.
+Our consultants work closely with business owners and managers to produce handbooks that not only support the legal employment contact, but also reflect the unique tone, personality, culture and values of your company.